"May I lie in your lap?"

 "Hic et Ubique."
 I made the oath, as is the custom, in the scholars' tongue.
 Here and Everywhere.

-st, and when it returned again, it beat at odds.
+At once, I felt my universe shift.
+My heart leaped from my chest, and when it returned again, it beat at odds.
 My mind was trued to Hamlet's truth, aligned with Hamlet's mind in such a perfect marriage, it seemed the most natural conclusion in the world when he rose up to seal the vow with a kiss.

 But I see now, the word kiss is insufficient for the fatal impact of his lips on mine.
 Rather, it has too many meanings--diverse contexts, dense sensual and spiritual connotations.
 Lovers kiss, but so do brothers.
 A father may kiss his son; the sun, the meadow; the wind, the sails of a ship; the sea, the shore; and some there be that shadows kiss.
 A supplicant may kiss the mantle of his king; a pilgrim, his holy relic; a ball, its neighbor on the billiards table.
 A kiss may seal an indenture, bless a child, bid greeting or farewell, reveal, deceive.
 It may be public, private, holy, unholy, righteous, unauthorized.
 And all of these were here invoked.
 It was not because Hamlet's kiss was specific to any of these meanings, but precisely because it was so ambiguous, that I found myself utterly gobsmacked by it.